Two Pennsylvanians advanced new petroleum industry’s infrastructure — and later created “QWERTY” keyboard.

 Originally designed to safely dispense kerosene as well as “burning fluid, and the light combustible products of petroleum,” early S.F.
 Bowser pumps held the same amount of fuel as the standard 42-gallon oil barrel.

 Bowser’s 1887 patent was a pump for “such liquids as kerosene-oil, burning-fluid, and the light combustible products of petroleum.”

 Bowser kerosene pumps used marble valves, a wooden plunger and an upright faucet.
 With the pump’s popular success at Jake Gumper’s grocery store, Bowser formed the S.F.
 Bowser & Company and patented his invention in late October 1887.

 S.F.
 Bowser’s “Self-Measuring Gasoline Storage Pumps” became known as “filling stations.”
 An upper clamshell closed for security when unattended.

-The original Bowser pump consisted of a square metal tank with a wooden cabinet equipped with a suction pump operated by hand-stroke lever action.
+Within a decade – as the automobile’s popularity grew – Bowser’s company became hugely successful.
+By 1905, the S. F. Bowser “Self-Measuring Gasoline Storage Pump” was known to motorists as a “filling station.”
+The original pump consisted of a square metal tank with a wooden cabinet equipped with a suction pump operated by hand-stroked lever action.